Skip to main content

 Programme

-AWSAR provides rapid emergency relief and long-term rehabilitation support during disasters and humanitarian crises across India.
+AWSAR provides rapid emergency relief and long-term rehabilitation during disasters and humanitarian crises across India.

 Rapid Response